ocansey11/betting_prediction_model/data/README.md

 - **Training and Testing Data**: `training_data.csv` and `testing_data.csv` are the primary datasets used for training and evaluating the prediction
 - The training data will be split into train and test data
-- The testing_data will be purely for evaluatin the models performance on new unseen data
+- The testing_data will be purely for evaluatin the models performance on new unseen data (unfortunately there are duplicates here)

 ## Notes: